basilstotz/puavo-image-extend/README.md

 ## What is needed to use custom packages?

-Of course we need an instance of a webserver to publicly offer our packages/images to the clients.
+Of course we need an instance of a webserver to publicly [[fsdafsdf[Home]] offer our packages/images to the clients.

 On the client side we need the following: